Compilation of information by Vanessa Pike-Russell and Stacy Griffith

 UTHs can be used on plastic tanks however, plastic tanks are not recommended for use as permanent crabitat!!

-You will need to switch bulbs from day glo to moon glo or purchase two lamps.
+You will need to switch bulbs from day to moon glo or purchase two lamps (unless you are using a heat pad at night).
+These fixtures will also hold a ceramic heat emitter.

 Multi fixture hoods – Available in a variety of lengths